anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/15-persistent-volumes-exercise.md

     kubectl apply -f 10-persistent-volume-claim.yaml

-Verify that the Persistent Volume Claim has been created successfull and - most importantly - that a Persistent Volume has been claimed:
+Verify that the Persistent Volume Claim has been created successfully and - most importantly - that a Persistent Volume has been claimed:

     kubectl get pvc -w

-The `-w` option will update the the output continuously.
-You can interupt it using `<CTRL>+C`.
+The `-w` option will update the output continuously.
+You can interrupt it using `<CTRL>+C`.

 Output should look similar to: